isabelmonge/isabelmonge/README.md

 ## Hi there 👋

-#### I'm a UX Researcher / Product Strategist with 5+ years of experience leading end-to-end projects across the consumer goods, financial, and education sectors.
-I recently completed an MSc in Computational Social Science at Universidad Carlos III de Madrid and am open to roles in the US 🇺🇸 or EU 🇪🇺.
+#### Currently a Product Manager on a seed-stage team, leading new product development.
+Previously the first Product Strategist at a venture-backed startup acquired for $330M.
+Open to roles in the US 🇺🇸 or EU 🇪🇺.

 My portfolio: https://isabel-monge-portfolio.lovable.app/ |
 Email: isammonge@gmail.com